The Selkie Myth and the Journey Home: Reclaiming your wild self through ancient story

 Housed as they are in the same body”.

-The folktale of the Selkie allows for both a sense of loss and a feeling of wholeness to coexist.
-In the words of Rebecca Solnit, author of Hope in the Dark: Untold Histories, Wild Possibilities, brokenness and beauty can sometimes intertwine, and both Solnit and this folktale suggest that there is a crucial need to embrace, “complexities and uncertainties, with openings”.
+Like these contrasting emotions both housed in one body, the story unfolds too along the boundary where land and sea touch and intermingle —a threshold between worlds.
+In fairytales, folktales and myth, often these liminal places are magical sites of transformation.
+Just as scientists call such places ecotones, rich with life born from the meeting of worlds, stories like the Selkie reveal that the in-between is both a place of loss, and of becoming—where something new and vital is born.
+In the resonating words of Rebecca Solnit, author of Hope in the Dark: Untold Histories, Wild Possibilities, brokenness and beauty can sometimes intertwine, and both Solnit and the Selkie folktale suggest that there is a crucial need to embrace, “complexities and uncertainties, with openings”.
 Finding one’s true self is about integrating all the inevitable pains, defects, woundings into one’s authentic story and this is the gift this folktale offers us, in spotted gray flippers, whiskers and a magical underwater world.

 Blog Post Cover Credit: Wendy Wei on Pexels